MARTIMM/question-answer/doc/design.md

 ## QANotebook sheet type

 A QANotebook has more pages selectable by tabs.
-There might be an introductory page with a description of the questionaire and no questions.
+There might be an introductory page with a description of the questionnaire and no questions.
 There is only a `Cancel` button on an intro-page.
 Other buttons are disabled or invisible.
 The pages with questions have a `Cancel` and a `save-quit` button.

 hide empty description